 Students on Level 1 and 2 Academic/Progress Probation are strongly encouraged to meet with an Academic Counselor if there are any questions about the process or steps necessary for removal from probation.
 In addition, it is critical for students to utilize tutorial services, communicate with Instructors and work closely with their Academic Counselor to develop a semester course schedule that works for them.

 Academic Counseling Services

-In addition to the online Student Success (Probation) and online College Success Tutorial workshops, Academic Counselors are available to provide one on one counseling and guidance to students.
-Counseling workshops are also hosted three times a week including Saturdays.
+In addition to the online Probation Workshops (Levels 1 and 2), Academic Counselors are available to provide one on one counseling and guidance to students.
+Click on Schedule an Appointment on the menu to the left.

 Each student on probation will be provided counseling and guidance services to ensure students are prepared with information needed to complete their educational goals.
 Counselors may recommend limiting course unit loads to ensure students are taking a manageable number of courses based on other personal factors e.g. number of hours of work per week.
 The ultimate goal is to assist students in achieving success in the courses they enroll in.

 A student shall be dismissed for two semesters (not including summer session) if during each of the three consecutive semesters the student’s performance falls under one or the combination of the following two conditions:

 - The student’s cumulative GPA is less than 2.0

 - The percentage of units in which the student has been enrolled for which entries of “W” or Withdraw, “I” or Incomplete, “NP” or No Pass, and “NC” or No Credit are recorded reaches or exceeds fifty-percent (50%) of all units attempted